 The New Direction Program provides a full range of programs to insure a total learning experience for the whole family.
-We offer nursery school on campus, grammar school on campus, classes and communal activities for women, athletic fields and swimming pools.
+We offer nursery school and grammar school on campus, classes, and communal activities for women, as well as athletic fields and swimming pools.